petsc/petsc/doc/manual/ksp.rst

 build the preconditioner.

-The problem with the last approach is that :math:`\hat S` is used in unassembled, matrix-free form, and many preconditioners (e.g., ILU) cannot be built out of such matrices.
-Instead, you can *assemble* an approximation to :math:`\hat S` by inverting :math:`A_{00}`, but only approximately, so as to ensure the sparsity of :math:`\hat Sp` as much as possible.
+The problem with the last approach is that :math:`\hat S` is used in the unassembled, matrix-free form, and many preconditioners (e.g., ILU) cannot be built out of such matrices.
+Instead, you can *assemble* an approximation to :math:`\hat S` by inverting :math:`A_{00}`, but only approximately, to ensure the sparsity of :math:`\hat Sp` as much as possible.
 Specifically, using ``-pc_fieldsplit_schur_precondition selfp`` will assemble :math:`\hat Sp = A_{11} - A_{10} \text{inv}(A_{00}) A_{01}`.